 Table of Contents

 - Planning When Starting a Waxing Business

 - How to Find Your Niche in a Waxing Business

 - Quality Waxing Products in a Waxing Business

 Most standard esthetician programs teach more technical topics such as hair cycles and the anatomy and physiology of the various skin types.
 These programs are usually designed to prepare you to pass your state board exams, and that’s it.

-You can take additional courses for certifications in waxing, however, most estheticians gain their initial experience by working hands-on on real clients.
+You can take additional courses for certifications in waxing; however, most estheticians gain their initial experience by working hands-on with real clients.

 “My waxing career started at European Wax Center and it was a great experience!
 I went into that position knowing I needed proper training, as school solely prepared me for the state board exam."

 "You don’t get real experience until you are working in the field.
 I was taught how to wax by following a specific pattern, I learned that customer service is an essential part of our job and how to professionally speak to and handle clients.
 I also learned about sales, product ingredients, how to educate clients on their skin, and how to sanitize/clean your area while maximizing your time.”

 If you’re in a position now where you are considering branching out on your own after working for a chain or for someone else - here are some things you need to consider before taking the plunge to start your own esthetician business.